Become a New Orleans Police Officer

 - Be sure to arrive on time.
 Testing will be held on a first come first served basis.

-All out of area applicants should apply in advance (see application below).
+All out of area applicants are required to apply in advance (see the application button below).
 You will be scheduled for a three day process that includes multiple parts of the hiring process.

 Other recent changes to the Police Recruit hiring process: